 Nearby is a window embrasure known as Isabella's Window, in honour of Countess Isabella.
 This window once gave light into the Countess's private quarters.
 It was glazed with coloured glass - a rare luxury, and built into the window were stone seats so the countess could enjoy views across her estates to the sea.

 One of the earliest parts of the castle and still one of the most impressive; this tall stone keep, or fortified tower, sits atop a high conical mound, or motte.
 The keep was intended as the final, desperate refuge for defenders in case of attack, and is reached only by a steep set of stairs connected to the parapet walk.
 There are very few intact features within the keep save for a garderobe chamber, but your reward for climbing to the top of the motte is a wonderful view over the castle and the bowling green to the north.

 The Bowling Green

-This large, level area was part of the extended defenses, created when the outer bastions and earthworks were created.
+This large, level area was part of the extended defences, created when the outer bastions and earthworks were created.
 Soldiers used the flat space for parades and drilling, but more famously it was used by Charles I to play bowls during his imprisonment at Carisbrooke.

 I've visited the castle twice, and one thing that really strikes me is just how much historical interest is packed into a relatively small space.
 Walking the walls is a delight, with wonderful views in all directions.
-The great hall and museum is fascinating, but for most people the highlight will be seeing the Carisbrooke donkeys draw water from the castle well!
+The great hall and museum are fascinating, but for most people, the highlight will be seeing the Carisbrooke donkeys draw water from the castle well!
 They don't have to work very hard, or for very long, and they seem to enjoy the attention.

-Museum: The museum is located inside the grounds of Carisbrook Castle, showcasing artefacts relating to the history of the castle, the imprisonment here of Charles I, and island life.
+Museum: The museum is located in the grounds of Carisbrook Castle, showcasing artefacts relating to the history of the castle, the imprisonment here of Charles I, and island life.
 Collections include island lace, clothing, footwear, toys, and much more.

 About Carisbrooke Castle